danielstegink/HollowKnight.ExaltationExpanded/ReadMe.md

 Huge shout out to the Hollow Knight modding community as a whole.
 This was an especially intensive project and I was lost on multiple occasions without their help.

+Thank you to Volt for help with bug detection and maintenance.

 ## Patch Notes
+1.1.1.0
+-	Fixed integration bug where Pale Court was a required mod

 1.1.0.0
 -	Fixed Flukeswarm
 -	Modified Vessel's Might to be more balanced